 Boost your company’s reputation and name recognition

 There are also digital equivalents, such as Amazon Web Services and Samsung AppStack, which are marketplaces that sell software and apps from channel partners.
-These channel partners benefit in a number of ways:
+These digital channel partners benefit in a number of ways:

 If you’re a growing business, partnering with established brands creates a sort of halo effect for your company as you rub shoulders with bigger names in your industry.